 The dial window is made from durable Hardlex glass, and there is also a fixed bezel incorporated in the case’s design.
 Additionally, the Seiko Kinetic Watch SKA785P1 also offers 100-meters of water resistance.

 Seiko Year-Round Titanium Watch (SKA765P1)

 The silver and gold-tone aesthetic of the Seiko Year-Round is meant to captivate and captivate it did.
 This stunning kinetic timepiece features a sleek design and builds with its 41mm diameter polished case.
-The case is made from titanium which gives it a lighter weight than stainless steel without sacrificing a significant portion of its durability.
+The case is made from titanium which gives it a lighter weight than stainless steel without sacrificing its durability.

 The dial uses Hardlex glass for protection, which it meets with minimal effort.
-The dial brings the sizzle as well as the steak with its black with gold markers and hands.
+The dial brings the sizzle and the steak with its black with gold markers and hands.
 The hands also have a luminous finish for optimum visibility, even in the dark.
-Additionally, the Seiko Year-Round provides a solid 100-meter of water resistance which further hammers in its rugged yet elegant theme.
+Additionally, the Seiko Year-Round provides a solid 100-meter water resistance which further hammers in its rugged yet elegant theme.

 Seiko Japanese Quartz Black Analog Watch (SKA649)

-My personal pick in this list, the modern and sleek design of the Seiko Japanese Kinetic Quartz SKA649 is a sure treat for those who enjoy a balance of functionality and style.
+My pick in this list, the modern and sleek design of the Seiko Japanese Kinetic Quartz SKA649, is a sure treat for those who enjoy a balance of functionality and style.
 This kinetic movement watch can last up to 6 months with one full charge.
-The minimalist design of the dial gives it a unique charm.
-The black dial with a neon-yellow accent gives it that sporty feel.
+The minimalist design of the dial gives it a unique charm, and the black dial with a neon-yellow accent gives it that sporty feel.
 The Seiko Kinetic Japanese Quartz Watch SKA649 also has a 100-meter water resistance making it suitable for recreational water activities such as swimming.